 Prepare job descriptions that describe the responsibilities of each position, and be sure to update these as necessary.
 Brief your staff if any potential changes occur.

-Collaboration tools like Trello, Asana, or Basecamp create specific tasks for employees and track their progress.
+Collaboration tools like Trello, Asana, or Basecamp create specific tasks for employees and track their progress, or you can also consider implementing Checklist App.

 Set up a clear remote work policy addressing holidays, breaks, vacations, and sick days.